Angel Falls is the most impressive waterfall we’ve ever seen.

 Visiting Angel Falls, Venezuela - the tallest waterfall in the world

-Both Puerto Ordaz and Cuidad Bolivar have plenty tourist agencies, especially at the airports.
+If you’re a backpacker arriving in Cuidad BolΓvar, there are plenty of tourist agencies at the airports.
 Shop around and ask several of them what price they can offer you.
 Bargaining is common and will get you a better price.
-It is usually sold as a 3-day tour which is what we got.
+Angel Falls Tour is usually sold as a 3-day tour which is what we got.

-You can buy flights and the tour separately but the more you’ll buy from one agency, the cheaper it gets.
+You can buy flights to Canaima and the tour separately, but the more you buy from one agency, the cheaper it gets.
 It makes more sense to buy the tour as a package with flights.

 Visiting Angel Falls, Venezuela - the tallest waterfall in the world